UK Mental Health And Therapy Pricing Explained

 Frequently asked questions

-Does independent health insurance cover the cost of therapy in the UK?
+Does independent health insurance cover counselling in the UK?

-Many independent health insurance policies in the UK cover therapy and counseling.
-Coverage often depends on your policy and may require a GP referral or the use of approved therapists.
+Many independent health insurance policies cover counseling.
+Coverage often depends on your policy and may require a GP referral or the use of approved counsellors.

 What’s the difference between counselling and therapy?

-What is the most popular therapy in the UK?
+What is the most popular type of counselling?

-Cognitive behavioral therapy (CBT) may be the most popular type of therapy in the UK.
-Unlike therapeutic techniques that delve into a person’s past, CBT typically focuses on the relationships between a person’s thoughts, feelings, and behaviors.
-This can provide actual value to the client in the form of adjusted beliefs, which can lead to positive changes in emotions and behavior.
+Cognitive behavioral (CBT) may be most popular.
+Unlike techniques that delve into a person’s past, CBT typically focuses on relationships between a person’s thoughts, feelings, and behaviors.
+This can provide actual value to clients as adjusted beliefs that can lead to positive changes in emotions and behavior.

 - Previous Article